-- 3.1 Material.
-The compound shall be a homogeneous mixture of a proper consistency suitable for immediate application by hand or pressure calking gun, or by hand tool.
-The compound when completely cured shall form an elastomeric type solid capable of maintaining a seal against water, wind, and dirt 2/. - 3.2 Types and classes.
-The sealant shall be available in two types and two classes as follows:
+3.1 Material.
+The sealing compound shall be furnished as a single component material packaged in sealed cartridges (plastic, metal, or cardboard) or in larger containers (metal cans, pails, or drums).
+The compound shall be a homogenous mixture of a proper consistency suitable for immediate application by hand or pressure caiking gum, or by hand cool.
+The compound when completely cured shall form an elastomeric-type solid capable of maintaining a seal against water, wind, and dirt.

-Type I (self-leveling or flow) shall be a compound which has sufficient flow to give a smooth level surface when applied in a horizontal joint at 40°F. (4.4°C.).

-Type II (non-sag) shall be a compound which permits application in joints on vertical surfaces without sagging (slumping) at temperatures between 40° and 122°F. (4.4° and 50°C.).

-Class A. Compounds capable of resisting compression-extension cycling of plus and minus 25 percent of the nominal half inch width, as specified in the Durability requirement (see 4.3.9.4.1).

-Class B. Compounds capable of resisting compression-extension cycling of plus and minus 12 1/2 percent of the nominal half inch joint width as specified in the Durability requirement (see 4.3.9.4.2).

-- 3.3 Stability.
+- 3.2 Types and classes.
+The scalant shall be available in one type and two classes as follows: - Type Non-sag shall be a compound which permits application in joints on vertical surfaces without sagging (slumping) at temperatures between -20° and +122°F. (-29° and 50°C.). - Class A Compounds capable of resisting compression-extension cycling of plus or minus 25 percent of the nominal half inch width, as specified in the durability requirement (see 4.3.9.4.1). - Class B Compounds capable of resisting compression-extension cycling of plus or minus 12-1/2 percent of the nominal haif inch joint width as specified in the durability requirement (see 4.3.9.4.2). - 3.3 Stability.
 The compound in the original unopened container shall be stable for at least six months when stored at a temperature not exceeding 80°F. (26.7°C.). - 3.4 Toxicity.
-The material shall have no adverse effect on the health of personnel when used for its intended purpose.
-Questions pertinent to this affect shall be referred by the procuring activity to the appropriate department medical service who will act as an advisor to the procuring agency.
+The material shall have no adverse effects on the health of personnel when used for its intended purpose.
+Manufacturer's instructions and precautions for use shall be followed explicity.

-3.5 Detail requirements.
+3.5 Dotail requirements.